-Thirteen years after the original High School Musical, the film franchise’s original fans are out there trying to bebop their way through workdays and health insurance claims, and there is still plenty of nostalgia for the original.
+Seventeen years after the original High School Musical, the film franchise’s original fans are out there trying to bebop their way through workdays and health insurance claims, and there is still plenty of nostalgia for the original.
 So we got HSMTMTS (yes, that’s the acronym), which is a mockumentary about students at the high school where the original movies were filmed.
 The high school does exist (you can visit it, and people often do), but the story is fiction.
-This time the peppy beautiful youngsters are, naturally, putting on a musical of High School Musical.
-Inception has nothing on this.
-For season 3, the Wildcats are headed to Camp Shallow Lake for summer fun, complete with new campers shaking up the friends’ dynamic and a high-stakes production of Frozen in the works.
+Read on for more on how to watch High School Musical: The Musical: The Series.

 How To Watch HSMTMTS

 - Where to Watch High School Musical: The Musical: The Series: High School Musical: The Musical: The Series is available on Disney+.
-Sign Up Here for $7.99 a month
+Sign Up Here for $13.99 a month

 How To Watch High School Musical: The Musical: The Series